ozsp12/coinparadox/README.md

 A roulette is the trajectory of a point attached to a curve that rolls, without slipping, along another curve.
 For a circle of radius \(r\) rolling outside a fixed circle of radius \(R\), the traced epicycloid is

-\[
+$$
 x(\theta)=(R+r)\cos\theta-r\cos\!\left(\frac{R+r}{r}\theta\right),
 \qquad
 y(\theta)=(R+r)\sin\theta-r\sin\!\left(\frac{R+r}{r}\theta\right).
-\]
+$$

 The external rotation count is \((R+r)/r\).
 For two equal coins, \(R=r\), this gives two rotations: one from rolling through the fixed circumference and one from transporting the moving frame around the fixed coin.
 For internal rolling, the corresponding hypocycloid is

-\[
+$$
 x(\theta)=(R-r)\cos\theta+r\cos\!\left(\frac{R-r}{r}\theta\right),
 \qquad
 y(\theta)=(R-r)\sin\theta-r\sin\!\left(\frac{R-r}{r}\theta\right).
-\]
+$$

 Aristotle’s wheel involves a different constraint.
 Two concentric circles are rigidly connected, but only the outer circle rolls without slipping on the supporting line.
-The inner circle therefore translates and rotates with the assembly while sliding relative to a line tangent to it; its motion cannot be treated as an independent no-slip rolling condition.
+The inner circle, therefore, translates and rotates with the assembly while sliding relative to a line tangent to it; its motion cannot be treated as an independent no-slip rolling condition.

 ## Repository contents